Cordyline australis Charlie Boy

 The Brief History of Charlie Boy

-It was discovered in the late nineties amongst a batch of standard green Cordylines as a seedling by John Richards.
+It was discovered in the late nineties amongst a batch of standard green Cordylines as a seedling by Graeme Richards.
 Pat Fitzgerald Of Fitzgerald Nurseries then brought the plant into production.
-The plant is named after John's father Charles George Richards who was known as Charlie Boy.
+The plant is named after Graeme's father Charles George Richards who was known as Charlie Boy.
 The name was also chosen to differentiate it from other pink forms of Cordyline australis.

 The plant is also winner of the Bronze Medal Plantarium 2009.